 The course will survey why chemical substances in food, such as additives, processing contaminants, pollutants, natural toxins and drug residues, may represent a health risk.
 Starting with the toxicological characteristics of the compounds, the course will explain how their health risk may be evaluated, how acceptable and tolerable intakes may be derived, how benefit and risk may be weighed, how cocktail effects may occur, and how the substances are regulated by law.
 It is given an introduction to how toxicological risk evaluation of substances in food is performed in scientific committees such as VKM and EFSA.

 Basic knowledge in food toxicology and how chemical food safety may be secured.
 Comprehension of: toxicity, dose-response relationships, toxicokinetics, establishing critical limits (such as ADI, TDI/TWI, MRL), genotoxic and non-genotoxic carcinogens, use of Benchmark Dose (BMD) and BMDL, use of Margin of Exposure (MOE).
 Comprehend the principles of toxicological risk assessment of food, how they are practiced in the scientific committees of food safety, and know how the substances are regulated in Norway and the EU.

 Lectures and discussion groups.
 Group tasks in risk assessment and given themes.
 Oral group presentations in plenum.

 Students may contact the course responsible Jan Erik Paulsen.
 Email: email@example.com.
 Fronter.

 T. Aune: Næringsmiddeltoksikologi.
 Tilsetningsstoffer, miljøgifter og naturlige toksiner.
 2. utgave.
 Høyskoleforlaget ISBN 978-82-7634-664-0.
 In a addition a compendium will be distributed.

-Bachelor in Food Science
+Bachelor in Food Science or comparable

 Biology, anatomy/physiology, chemistry